Military of the Han dynasty: Professional and Semi-Professional Armies

+During the reign of Emperor Wu of Han, the standing army was significantly increased to face the military challenges presented by the Xiongnu during the Han–Xiongnu Wars and other opponents during the Southward expansion of the Han Dynasty.
+The number of cavalry forces was also significantly increased.
+The Han military by this time mostly favored longer-serving professional and semi-professional troops over troops that were regularly rotated and retired after a short length of service:

 Garrison troops and armies in the provinces and frontiers were often professional or semi-professional military colonists.
 These soldiers were stationed on the frontier and served in the military in return for a land allotment.
-This land was often in the frontier itself, and created a self sustaining system where the soldiers and retired soldiers would be able to farm land that would produce the food that would feed their armies and local populace.
+This land was often in the frontier itself, and created a self-sustaining system where the soldiers and retired soldiers would be able to farm land that would produce the food that would feed their armies and local populace.
 The difference between military colonies and agricultural colonies was that the former provided regular military service as well as grain, whereas the latter only provided grain and/or taxes.

 During the time of Emperor Wu of Han, people of low reputation and/or low economic class who were initially conscripted often stayed in the military as a way to advance their social and economic status.
-This created another class of professional or semi-professional troops that numbered at least 150,000 soldiers by 97 BC:
+This included paroled convicts, pardoned criminals, juvenile delinquents, etc. This created another subclass of professional or semi-professional troops that numbered at least 150,000 soldiers by 97 BC, making them a considerable percentage of the 500,000 to 700,000 troops that made up the Han standing army:

-The Northern Army was the formal professional force of full-time soldiers which had existed since 180 BC.
+The Northern Army was a professional, full-time military force responsible for guarding the outer perimeter of the capital since 180 BC.
 It originally consisted of eight regiments and around 8,000 troops, but was later reorganized from 31 to 39 AD into a smaller force of five regiments, around 4,200 troops.
 The five regiments were each commanded by a colonel: the colonel of garrison cavalry, the colonel of picked cavalry, the colonel of infantry, the colonel of Chang River, and the colonel of archers.
 A captain of the center inspected the Northern Army and their encampments.